9 Life Insurance Beneficiary Mistakes That Could Cost Your Family Thousands

 • Outdated designations can legally redirect money to the wrong recipient

-• Your will does NOT override a beneficiary form — ever
+• Your will does NOT override a beneficiary form, ever

-• Naming minors directly triggers costly court-supervised guardianship
+• Naming minors triggers guardianship costs of $2,000 to $30,000+

-• Always name a contingent beneficiary to avoid probate
+• Always name a contingent beneficiary to avoid probate fees of 3-8%

 Mistake #1: Not Updating After Major Life Events

-This is the single most common — and most expensive — beneficiary error.
+This is the single most common and most expensive beneficiary error.
 Marriage, divorce, the birth of a child, or the death of a loved one are all events that should immediately trigger a beneficiary review.
 Yet thousands of families discover too late that an ex-spouse, estranged relative, or even a deceased person is still listed as the primary beneficiary on a policy.

 Life events that require an immediate beneficiary review: